ewongosari/midterm/README.md

 Make sure your program does something to measure the consider assessments as a part of your program.
 Here are a couple.

-* Pre assessments
+* Pre assessment
-* Formative assessments
+* Formative assessment

 ## Scope